Rites of Passage and the Courage to Rewrite Your Story

 “This looming fate was much too near / I have no wish to face this fear.”

 Blackie reminds us that the heroine may resist transformation.
 Avoiding adulthood and denying addiction both arise from the same fear: that identity will be stripped away.
-When the voice cries,
+When the girl cries,

 “Growing old is not for me,”

 it speaks for every truth we flee.
-This is the flight stage—the instinct to outrun becoming.
+This is the flight stage, the instinct to outrun becoming.
 Innocence, after all, is seductive.
-In the poem its revealed as “a mystic trance” because it softens reality, blurs consequence, and wraps us in the illusion of safety.
-Childhood promises protection; denial promises mastery.
-Yet the deer speaks what Blackie teaches again and again: the adversary is not external—it is internal.
+In the poem this, “mystic trance” softens reality, blurs consequence, and wraps us in the illusion of safety.
+Childhood promises protection; denial promises control.
+Yet the deer speaks what Blackie teaches again and again: the adversary is not an external force, it is internal.

 “I am you and you are me / This mortal dress of reality.”

 Psychotherapist, Dr. Nicki Monti, shares that the story we carry about ourselves becomes the world we inhabit.
-The narratives we repeat—of fear, limitation, and avoidance—shape the life we live until we consciously rewrite them.
+The narratives we repeat of fear, limitation, and avoidance shape the life we live, unless we consciously rewrite them.
 If we do not tell a different story, she says, we continue to enact the old one, carrying the beliefs of the past into our present and future.

 In the hall of antlers, inhabited by witnesses and wisdom, our heroine learns that fear can become a teacher, avoidance a bridge, and courage a natural extension of our confidence.
 Initiation is a door to spiritual growth.

 The initiation begins when the new story is claimed.
-Blackie teaches that the heroine’s wisdom is earned through surrender, not conquest, through attunement to body, place, and ancestral knowing.
+Blackie teaches that the heroine’s wisdom is earned through surrender, not conquest; by attuning to body, place, and ancestral knowing.

-When the girl is exhausted, kneeling within the temple, an imposing White Deer approached her.
+When the girl is exhausted, kneeling within the temple, an imposing White Deer approaches her.
 Its intentions are unkown.
-Soon it became clear that this mysterious and ethereal creature stood not as a threat or a judge, but as a mirror and guide.
+Soon it became clear that this mysterious and ethereal creature, bowing before her, is not a threat or a judge.
+It is a mirror and a guide.

 “Truth unveiled my inner light,”